nrwl/nx/docs/react/api-angular/generators/convert-tslint-to-eslint.md

 ## Options

+### ignoreExistingTslintConfig

+Default: `false`

+Type: `boolean`

+If true we will not use existing TSLint config as a reference, we will just reset the project with the latest recommended ESLint config

 ### project

 Type: `string`

 The name of the Angular project to convert.
+Please note, if the project is an Angular app with an associated Cypress e2e project, we will also attempt to convert that.

 ### removeTSLintIfNoMoreTSLintTargets